 The initial setup procedure is complete.

 The controller reads the temperature in internal units (0-1023) by reading the voltage on A0 arduino pin.
 It is convenient for us to use the human readable units like degrees of Celsius or Fahrenheit.
 The controller has default parameters that allow to translate internal temperature readings into human readable units.
 But the soldering iron could be different so the calibration procedure implemented in the controller.
 There are three reference points for soldering iron calibration: 200, 300 and 400 degrees of Celsius.
 The controller saves internal readings for these three reference points and uses them to convert the temperature.

 Select 'calib.' menu item from the setup menu to start calibration process.
 Select desired calibration point from the menu list (200, 300 or 400) and switch-on the iron by pressing the encoder handle.
 The soldering iron starts heating.
 The PID algorithm allows reach the desired temperature in short time.
 When the reference point temperature would be reached, the controller 'beeps' indicating it is ready to check the temperature by external sensor.
 Wait a little allowing the temperature to stabilize then check the real temperature of the soldering iron by external sensor (thermocouple).
 Then, rotate the handle of the rotary encoder and select read temperature of the iron.
 Press the encoder handle slightly.
 The controller saves the real temperature for the reference point.
 Select the next reference temperature and repeat the procedure.
 You can calibrate the reference temperature one more time by selecting desired reference point.
+You can setup any reference point multiple times.
+Every time, you save real temperature for reference point, the controller updates translation formula.
+This allows you calibrate the iron more accurate.
 When you finish the calibration, long press the rotary encoder handle.
 Now the controller saved new values for all reference temperatures you have selected.